urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 The front-end of the app will be written in [Sail](/reference/glossary/sailudon), Urbit's XML language built into the Hoon compiler.
 Using Sail means we don't need to create a separate React front-end, and can instead serve pages directly from our back-end.
+This works well for static pages but a full JS-enabled front-end would be preferred for a dynamic page.

 If you'd like to check out the finished app, you can install it from `~pocwet/tally` with the `|install ~pocwet %tally` command in your ship's Dojo,